Forensic Science and Criminal Justice

 Module code: CR3013

-You will also explore some of the ethical and legal issues associated with forensic science practice, such as ethical implications of DNA databases, admissibility of evidence and ‘junk’ science, and miscarriages of justice.
+The module will consider the impact that this has on the public’s perception of forensic science, and how this might play a role in jury decision making in the courtroom.
+You’ll also explore some of the ethical and legal issues associated with forensic science practice, such as ethical implications of DNA databases, admissibility of evidence, ‘junk’ science and miscarriages of justice.

 - 4 hours of practical classes and workshops